jondwong/vscode-react-component-file-generator/README.md

 -   Via Right Click in the File Navigator on existing component

 Executing this assumes a directory containing a component, and will try to copy and convert everything to kebab-cased file names, as will as create an index.ts file in the location you supply.

+### Create Component from Selection

+##### Supported Execution Methods

+-   Via right click with selected JSX

+Executing this will create a new component folder structure, and place the selected jsx into the body of the new component.
+It will do it's best to add the appropriate imports, as well as copy over selected styled components from the source styles file into the new components file.

+### Create Styled Component From Selection

+-   Via right click with selected JSX

+Executing this will add a styled div component in the current component directory styles file with the name of the selected text.